tusharbansal22/Wavy/README.md

 # 👋Wavy

 This repository is the parent repository of the Wavy project.
 Frontend and Backend are linked as submodules.

 **👋 Wavy** is a RSVP app for any kind of event with a very simple interface making it simple and fun.
+The aim is to make the rsvp-ing for any event easy as I would just need to click a link to register (provided the user is logged-in).

 ## Tech Stack